 The most common type of sleep apnea is obstructive sleep apnea; this is where the soft tissue at the back of the throat collapses during sleep.

-Medicare Coverage for Sleep Apnea Treatment
+Does Medicare Cover Sleep Apnea Treatment

 When it comes to sleep apnea, Medicare covers 80% of an oral appliance or CPAP machine as “Durable Medical Equipment.”
 To avoid additional costs, be sure your equipment comes from a supplier accepting Medicare assignment.